nicolasmarino99/blog/README.md

-# Facebook Clone
+# Products website
-how to run the project type in your cli:
+to run the project type in your cli:
 - bundle install;
 - yarn install;
 - mongodb:seed;